MTG/DCASE-models/visualization/README.md

 python index.py
 ````

-Open your browser and go to:
+Then, open your browser and navigate to:

 ````
 http://localhost:8050/